Skip to main content

 “We think of ‘Jurassic Park’ as this dinosaur franchise where people get chomped and that’s why we love to go to see people get chomped, but it’s also a warning.
 Science has given us extraordinary power to alter the natural world, and we are seeing the consequences of it.
 We are all living with that.
 And so to be able to tell a story about the humility needed in the face of the natural world in order to survive is something that felt meaningful to me.”

-Trevorrow’s respect of the property is perhaps most evident in the choice to withhold bringing back Jurassic Park’s legacy characters until the most recent installment.
+It's also not like Trevorrow took the easy route with his reboot.
+He made the decision for example, to withhold bringing back Jurassic Park’s legacy characters until the final installment.
 Trevorrow saw it as important that he not drag the golden trio back into the battlefield unless the narrative justified their involvement.
 As far back as the first Jurassic World film, Trevorrow was saying,

 “I respect those actors too much to shoehorn them into this story for my own sentimental reasons.
 Jurassic Park isn’t about the bad luck of three people who keep getting thrown into the same situation.
 The only reason they’d go back to that island is if the screenwriters contrived a reason for them to go.”

 It’s a really risky move to attempt to float a franchise while deliberately divorcing from the property’s headliners.
 We’ve seen a lot of franchises try to pull this off, with little success.
-To make it work, you need to be secure in two things: first, a new cast of characters with charisma and complexity to match their predecessors (more on this in a later section); second, a solid understanding of what the franchise is about on a subatomic level.
+To make it work, you need to be secure in two things: first, a new cast of characters with charisma and complexity to match their predecessors; second, a solid understanding of what the franchise is about on a subatomic level.

 Yes, the "Jurassic" movies all follow people being eaten by dinosaurs, and if we’re being honest that’s why most of us show up to the theater, but that’s not what the movies are about.
 Jurassic Park is the story of how humanity seeks to possess the power of creation while at the same time ignoring the beauty that manifests itself freely in nature, to its own peril.
 Any follow-up has to commit to these same circles of thought.